 Malaysia was shocked by the murder of socialite Altantuya Shaariibuu, who was shot and then blown to pieces with explosives.
-Later, top political figures would begin being named for their possible involvement in the case
+Will Mahathir’s election victory lead to the reopening of the case?

 On 19 October 2006, in a thick jungle grove outside Petaling Jaya on the outskirts of Kuala Lumpur, a 28-year-old socialite named Altantuya Shaariibuu was dragged from a car and shot twice in the head.
 After her death, the two men who had snatched her from her home strapped her body with military-grade C4 plastic explosive.
 The blast tore her to pieces.
 For E.S.
 Shankar, author of Murdered in Malaysia: The Altantuya Story, it is this grisly detail that points most strongly to the personal involvement of a man who would soon rise to unrivalled political power in Malaysia.
 Back then, he was the minister for defence, whose ministry would have had to sign off on the use of the restricted explosive.
 The two men convicted of the crime, members of the Malaysian Special Branch, had previously served as his bodyguards.
 Today, he is Malaysia’s prime minister.
 His name is Najib Razak.

 “The question is, why would anybody kill somebody and then blow up the body with C4 – or explosives of any kind?”
 Shankar said to Southeast Asia Globe from an undisclosed location outside of Malaysia.
 “Who gave the orders?
 This is the question that everyone in Malaysia is asking.”